awsdocs/amazon-connect-admin-guide/doc_source/set-hours-operation.md

 + [Add custom agent status](agent-custom.md)
 + [About agent status](metrics-agent-status.md)
 + [Change the "Agent activity" status in a real\-time metrics report ](rtm-change-agent-activity-state.md)

+## What happens during daylight savings time<a name="daylight-savings-time"></a>

+Amazon Connect uses the timezone to determine whether daylight savings time is in effect for the queues, and adjusts automatically\.
+When a contact comes in, Amazon Connect looks at the hours and timezone to determine whether the contact can be routed to the given queue\.

 ## Use the Check Hours of Operation block<a name="use-check-hours-of-operation-block"></a>